 Pugh plays Princess Irulan, the daughter of Emperor Shaddam IV (Walken), whose power as ruler of the entire galaxy is starting to wane.
 Speaking to Vanity Fair of the character, Villeneuve said, “Her stake could not be higher because she’s afraid that her father could lose the throne, could lose everything.
 When I met Florence, I was struck by her assurance, how grounded she is as a young woman, how direct, how unapologetic.
 She has something inherently royal about her.
 I will definitely believe that Florence could become, in the future, a prime minister.”

 In a new featurette released January 30th, Chalamet sung Pugh’s praises, calling her “amazing,” adding that she brought a “steeliness” and a “fierceness” to the role.
 Watch below:

 How much Dune are we getting?

-Knowing Villeneuve, don’t be surprised if the sequel also clocks in at more than two-and-a-half hours.
-On top of that, a spinoff series titled Dune: Sisterhood is approaching a year into development at HBO Max.
+On top of that, a spinoff series titled Dune: Sisterhood is reportedly happening at HBO Max.
 “As a storytelling universe, Dune has extraordinary potential,” Dune writer Jon Spaihts told the Times.“This is a universe of 10,000 worlds, with civilizations spanning millennia and so many schools and tribes of people caught up in political intrigue, spiritual searches, battles and ancient vendettas.”
 Plus, there are about a million characters to delve into.